-Open the Advanced > Industrial Protocols > OPC UA Server dialog.
-The dialog displays the OPC UA user accounts that are set up. ☐ Select the table row of the relevant OPC UA user account. ☐ Click the 🙀 button. ☐ Click the 🕱 button. □ Apply the settings temporarily.
+☐ Open the Advanced > Industrial Pro The dialog displays the OPC UA · · ☐ Select the table row of the releva ant OPC UA user account. ☐ Click the 🕱 button. □ Apply the settings temporarily.
 To do this, click the ✓ button.
 The dialog displays the To apply the changes, restart the OPC/UA server.
 Restart now? window □ To apply the settings, click the Yes button.
-To apply the settings, click the 7 es button. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. opc-ua users delete USER To delete the user account USER.
+To apply the settings, show the 70 oo batton. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. opc-ua users delete USER To delete the user account USER.